OscarWan/Deep_Image_Matting_Reproduce/README.md

 # Introduction
-This is my CS capstone at undergraduate level about Deep Image Matting (DIM).
-Basically, the current plan includes:
+This is my CS capstone at undergraduate level, combining Deep Image Matting (DIM) and Semantic Segmentation.
+The project includes reproducing classical methods in two areas, and then the attempt to combine two together.

 1. Reproduce the algorithm deep image matting by this [paper](https://arxiv.org/abs/1703.03872)
 2. Try to replace the trimap results with the results from semantic segmentation.